On the Monodromy Invariant Hermitian Form for $A$-Hypergeometric Systems: The Hermitian form

+Here the last step follows from the fact that the sum of the column vectors of $B$ is $0$ and $\bm\gamma_l^{\bm \mu_k} = \bm\gamma_0 + \bm{\mu}_kB$.
 Each component of the inner matrix will be linked to a sum of certain residues, which can be seen from Lemma \ref{eval-res-complete} below.
-Using this and using $\bm{\tau}_{r} - \bm{\tau}_{c} \in Z_B^{\circ}$ it follows from Corollary \ref{cor-gen-tri} below that $H_{\bm\rho}$ is independent of the choice of $\bm\rho$. \end{proof}
+Using this and using $\bm{\tau}_{r} - \bm{\tau}_{c} \in Z_B^{\circ}$ (see Remark~\ref{rem-zonotope-sym}) it follows from Corollary \ref{cor-gen-tri} below that $H_{\bm\rho}$ is independent of the choice of $\bm\rho$. \end{proof}